OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 # PoExtractor

 This utility extracts translatable strings from the C# code and from the Razor templates to POT (portable object template) files.
-It is designed to follow conventions used in the OrchardCore project.
+It is designed to follow conventions used in the [OrchardCore](https://github.com/OrchardCMS/OrchardCore) project.

 ## Usage

 `PoExtractor.exe inputpath outputpath`

-Extracts all translatable strings from the projects at specified input path and saves generated POT files at the specified output path.
+Extracts all translatable strings from projects at the specified input path and saves generated POT files at the specified output path.
 It creates one POT file per a project.

 ## Limitations

-PoExtractor assumes, the code follows several conventions
+PoExtractor assumes, the code follows several conventions:

 * `IStringLocalizer` or a derived class is accessed via property named `T`
 * context of the localizable string is full name (with namespace) of the containing class for C# code